jyutzler/Bridge-Systems/system.md

 1NT — (Double) — pass - (pass) = Forcing - opener must either bids a 5-card suit or redoubles.
-Responder passes the redouble with 7+ (possibly less) or bids a 4-card suit to attempt to scramble to safety.
+Responder passes the redouble with 7+ (possibly less) or bids a 5-card minor.32
 #### Over 2♣
 Jacoby Transfers are on over 2♣.